Single crystal: Optical application

 Single crystals have unique physical properties due to being a single grain with molecules in a strict order and no grain boundaries.
 This includes optical properties, and single crystals of silicon is also used as optical windows because of its transparency at specific infrared (IR) wavelengths, making it very useful for some instruments.

-Sapphires: Better known as the alpha phase of aluminum oxide (Al2O3) by scientists, sapphire single crystals are widely used in hi-tech engineering.
+Sapphires: also known as the alpha phase of aluminum oxide (Al2O3) to scientists, sapphire single crystals are widely used in hi-tech engineering.
 It can be grown from gaseous, solid, or solution phases.
 The diameter of the crystals resulting from the growth method are important when considering electronic uses after.
 They are used for lasers and nonlinear optics.
 Some notable uses are as in the window of a biometric fingerprint reader, optical disks for long-term data storage, and X-ray interferometer.

-Indium Phosphide: These single crystals are particularly appropriate for combining optoelectronics with high-speed electronics in the form of optical fiber with its large-diameter substrates.
+Indium phosphide: these single crystals are particularly appropriate for combining optoelectronics with high-speed electronics in the form of optical fiber with its large-diameter substrates.
 Other photonic devices include lasers, photodetectors, avalanche photo diodes, optical modulators and amplifiers, signal processing, and both optoelectronic and photonic integrated circuits.

-Germanium: This was the material in the first transistor invented by Bardeen, Brattain, and Shockley in 1947.
+Germanium: this was the material in the first transistor invented by Bardeen, Brattain, and Shockley in 1947.
 It is used in some gamma-ray detectors and infrared optics.
 Now it has become the focus of ultrafast electronic devices for its intrinsic carrier mobility.

-Arsenide: Arsenide III can be combined with various elements such as B, Al, Ga, and In, with the GaAs compound being in high demand for wafers.
+Arsenide: arsenide III can be combined with various elements such as B, Al, Ga, and In, with the GaAs compound being in high demand for wafers.

-Cadmium Telluride: CdTe crystals have several applications as substrates for IR imaging, electrooptic devices, and solar cells.
+Cadmium telluride: CdTe crystals have several applications as substrates for IR imaging, electrooptic devices, and solar cells.
 By alloying CdTe and ZnTe together room-temperature X-ray and gamma-ray detectors can be made.